Psalms For Life

 disgraced and discredited.

-While the Hebrew text of this psalm has no superscription, the Septuagint, or early Greek translation, ascribes it to David.
-With enemies whispering and plotting his ruin, the psalmist repeatedly asks God for rescue and refuge.
-Because he’s aging, the psalmist knows others consider him a has-been and an easy mark.
+While the Hebrew text of this psalm has no superscription, the early Greek translation, the Septuagint, ascribes it to David.
+With enemies whispering and plotting his ruin, he repeatedly asks God for rescue and refuge.
+Because he’s aging, he knows others consider him a has-been, an easy mark.
 They also look at him and say, “You don’t want to turn out like him—abandoned!”
 So he asks God not to discard him, but rather let him once more proclaim God’s faithfulness to future generations, so they too can know and believe in the God who keeps his word and never forsakes his own.

-No, praise completes our enjoyment of God and is a corrective we need most when we’re in distress.
-Urgent need seems to demand nonstop petition.
-In fact, trouble counterintuitively calls for continual praise, so we can see that the God who sets things right by faithfully rescuing the weak reigns over all we’re up against.
-Praise corrects the psalmist’s vision, opening him up to heaven’s determination to put things right in the world, backed up by all of heaven’s infinite resources.
-This gives him the hope—even in old age—of a future brighter than his past.
-Seeing that, the psalmist imagines himself singing and shouting for joy, his rescue complete, his foes disgraced.
+To me, urgent need seems to demand nonstop petition.
+But in fact, trouble calls for continual focus on God, so we can see that God, who sets things right by faithfully rescuing the weak, reigns over all we’re up against.
+And such a vision issues in praise, which completes our enjoyment of God.
+Beyond mere description, praise is also a kind of enactment, which corrects our vision, opening us up to heaven’s determination to put things right in the world, backed up by heaven’s infinite resources.
+This gives us the hope—even in old age—of a future brighter than our past.
+Seeing that, David imagines himself singing and shouting for joy, his rescue complete, his foes disgraced.

 Jesus, free me from a mindset of scarcity and want to one tuned to your abundance and joy.
-Let me soar through the stratosphere of your sovereign power and love on the wings of prayer and praise till even my biggest needs are dwarfed and I discover your faithful provision afresh.
+Let me soar on the wings of prayer and praise through the stratosphere of your power and love till even my biggest needs are dwarfed and I discover your all-sufficiency afresh.
 Amen.

 Pray this prayer in your free moments today: